• Home

 How to Get Started

-On the day of your appointment, bring photo ID and a document with your current address with you.
+On the day of your appointment, bring a photo ID and a document with your current address with you.

 Cost

 We believe cost should not be a barrier to receiving mental health support.
 We are committed to ensuring our services are affordable.
-Fees will vary based on your individual circumstance.
+Fees will vary based on your individual circumstances.
 Please reach out to us to discuss your mental health needs.
 We will find a solution to ensure you get the support you deserve thanks to generous gifts from our community.

 St. Edward’s University Community Clinic